rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 ### Time complexity

-We use a bunch of methods with linear complexity, but they are chained as opposed to nested, so the runtime will be dependent on the number of digits in the input.
+We use a bunch of methods with **linear complexity**, but they are chained as opposed to nested, so the runtime will be dependent on the number of digits in the input.
 We can say **O(len X)**

 ### Space complexity